Why is “pick one goal setting framework” the wrong question?

 The Two-day rule is good at one job: a pre-written clause that stops a slip from compounding into abandonment.

 James Clear popularized the phrase “never miss twice” in Atomic Habits.
-We call the same concept the Two-day rule: missing one day is data, missing two in a row is a signal.
+We call the same idea the Two-day rule: missing one day is data, missing two in a row is a signal.
 The underlying research is Lally and colleagues’ work on real-world habit formation [9], which found that missing a single opportunity to perform the behavior did not materially affect the habit-formation process, while the effect of consecutive misses was not examined in that study.
-The rule is a practical guardrail that prevents a slip from compounding into abandonment (sometimes called the “what-the-hell effect” in the behavioral literature).
+The rule is a practical guardrail against a slip compounding into abandonment (sometimes called the “what-the-hell effect” in the behavioral literature).

-What the Two-day rule is good at: it gives you a written, specific recovery clause that is small enough to actually execute on a bad day.
-Without it, every miss feels like the start of failure and the failure becomes self-fulfilling.
-The common pattern in streak-only habit systems is that a single broken streak feels terminal, the tool gets closed, and the practice ends; a recovery clause is the answer to exactly that pattern.
+What the Two-day rule is good at: it gives you a written, specific recovery clause small enough to actually execute on a bad day.
+Without it, every miss feels like the start of failure, and the failure becomes self-fulfilling.
+The common pattern in streak-only habit systems is that one broken streak feels terminal, the tool gets closed, and the practice ends.
+A recovery clause is the answer to exactly that pattern.
+We unpack it in our Two-day rule walkthrough.

 What the Two-day rule leaves to chance: everything forward.
 It does not write a goal, set a cadence, or architect anything.
-It is purely a clause to invoke when something has already slipped.
+It is purely a clause to invoke once something has already slipped.

 Each framework solves one part of the goal-setting problem and is silent on the others.
-The math is unambiguous: six frameworks, one axis each, all six axes needed.
+The arithmetic is unambiguous: six frameworks, one axis each, all six axes needed.

 What each goal setting framework leaves on the table, side by side